anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

 In particular, both are the identity function.
 One of the more interesting properties of the SK combinator system is that it has no way of distinguishing between extensionally-equivalent programs.
 That means using our new encoding there's no way to represent a function that distinguishes between the encoding of those two expressions, even though computable functions with that capability exist.

 There's also a bigger, conceptual issue.
-If the second argument to our universal function is decoded to an arbitrary expression, then such expressions may not be normalized.
+If the second argument to our universal operation is decoded to an arbitrary expression, then such expressions may not be normalized.
 Such expressions must be equal to other expressions with different encodings.
 Confluence of the reduction rules of the calculus would prevent us from representing a function that distinguishes between an unnormalized expression, its normal form, and any other expression with the same normal form.

 Of course, such a function will still be *Turing complete*, because we can encode these computations using some scheme; but my aim isn't Turing completeness, it's intentional completeness.
 I want to actually have code points for each computable function, not some argument that any computable function can be simulated.